-The focus on territorial instruments to be more place-based involving the community has proven to be an effective way to re-dynamise cooperation at the local level.
-Policymakers should continue to institutionalise this approach within broader cross-border and cohesion policies, reinforcing the importance of territorial instruments as important tools to future cooperation frameworks.
+The focus on territorial instruments to be more place-based and involving the community has proven to be an effective way to re-dynamize cooperation at the local level.
+Policymakers should continue to institutionalise this approach within broader cross-border and cohesion policies, reinforcing the importance of territorial instruments as important tools for future cooperation frameworks.
 TIA are useful assessments together or instead of SWOT analysis to get a clear focus at programme level on the territorial needs.
 They help programmes to strengthen their place-based approaches and better link sector policies with regional development objectives.

-2. In the current shape PO5 and ITI are not tailored to transnational Interreg programmes, as the focus is strongly on grassroot activities.
+2. In the current shape the Territorial instruments could be further tailored to better represent Interreg territorial specificities, as the focus is strongly on grassroot activities.

-PO5 has been tested in a cross-border Interreg programmes context providing evidence that can lead to further improvements of the approach.
-Transnational Interreg programmes face challenges in adopting this framework under the current regulatory framework due to their broader geographic focus and diverse regional needs.
-For transnational programmes to work on integrated territorial investments or apply new forms of territorial instruments, the regulation has to be simplified considering wider transnational cooperation settings.
+Territorial instruments have been tested in a cross-border Interreg programmes context providing evidence that can lead to further improvements of the approach.
+Transnational, interregional and urban dimensions face challenges in adopting this framework under the current regulatory framework due to their broader geographic focus and diverse regional needs.
+For Interreg programmes to work on integrated territorial investments or apply new forms of territorial instruments, the regulation has to be simplified considering wider transnational, interregional and urban cooperation settings.

-Moreover, in some cases transnational programmes operate within wider frameworks like macroregional strategies (MRS), sea basin strategies (SBS) and Arctic cooperation, or are guided by the TA 2030, where broader, top-down priorities guide their objectives.
+Moreover, in some cases, transnational programmes operate within wider frameworks like macro-regional strategies (MRS), sea basin strategies (SBS) and Arctic cooperation, or are guided by the TA 2030, where broader, top-down priorities guide their objectives.
 In such contexts, the current PO5 approach, focused on community-led initiatives and local strategies, poses a challenge.
 Transnational programmes, by design, address large-scale issues that require macro-level solutions rather than localised interventions.